rafapi/LinuxMagicTrackpad2/README.md

 - Both the Linux-Magic-Trackpad-2-Driver and xf86-input-mtrack need to be installed.

 - For the Linux-Magic-Trackpad-2-Drive we must run the install.sh script from the scripts folder.
-Note that we need the Dynamic Kernel Support framework, `dkms`, installed on the system to run that script.
+Note that we need the Dynamic Kernel Module Support framework (`dkms`) installed on the system to run that script.

 - The xf86 package needs to be installed as follows: